MansoorMajeed/archived-esc.sh-hugo/content/blog/2014-10-04-cannot-mount-ntfs-in-centos-7-how-to.md

-+++
+---
-author = "Mansoor A"
+author: Mansoor A
-date = 2014-10-04T10:50:00Z
+date: "2014-10-04T10:50:00Z"
-description = ""
+description: ""
-draft = false
+draft: false
-url = "cannot-mount-ntfs-in-centos-7-how-to"
+title: Cannot mount NTFS in Centos 7?
+Here's how you will fix it
-title = "Cannot mount NTFS in Centos 7?
-Here's how you will fix it"
+url: cannot-mount-ntfs-in-centos-7-how-to

-+++
+---

 Yesterday, I installed Centos 7 and when I tried to open one of my partitions, (which is NTFS file system), it showed me an error saying that It cannot mount ntfs file systems.
 Then I did some research and found a solution, which works great.